-Mr. Mike Blakely (appointed 2005), Quincy Mrs. Cecilia DeLuna-Gaeta (appointed 2003), Othello Mr. Robert Holloway (appointed 2002), Ephrata Mrs. Katherine Kenison (appointed 1999), Ephrata Mr. Felix Ramon (appointed 1994), Moses Lake
+Mr. Mike Blakely (appointed 2005), Quincy Mrs. Katherine Kenison (appointed 1999), Ephrata Mrs. Angela Pixton (appointed 2008), Warden Mr. Felix Ramon (appointed 1994), Moses Lake Mr. Mike Wren (appointed 2008), Ephrata

 The above listed citizens are Trustees of BBCC and are responsible to citizens of the Big Bend Community College service district for the operation of the college.
 The board meets regularly every six weeks.
 Each is appointed by the governor of the state of Washington and confirmed by the Washington State Senate to staggered five year terms.